Illegal Evictions

 What do I need to know about illegal evictions?

-A landlord who tries to illegally evict a tenant may be guilty of a criminal misdemeanor.
-It is illegal for your landlord to try to evict you by changing the locks, turning off your utilities, or removing your things from the apartment.
-If your landlord wants to evict you, they have to take you to court.
-If the court orders you to move, a law enforcement officer will serve you with a Warrant of Eviction.
-When the law enforcement officer serves you with the Warrant of Eviction, they will give you at least 14 days to move.
+A landlord who attempts to evict a tenant illegally may be guilty of a criminal misdemeanor.
+It is illegal for someone to try to evict you by changing the locks, turning off your utilities, or removing your things from the apartment.
+If your landlord wants to evict you for any reason, they have to take you to court.
+You are only required to leave the property after the court has issued a Warrant of Eviction.
+You will have a minimum of 14 days after the Warrant of Eviction is served on you by a sheriff to leave the property.
+Law enforcement will be able to execute the Warrant of Eviction on the 14th day and remove individuals from the property.

 • Shutting off the utilities